Fiori-Tracker/fioritracker.github.io/docs/user-manual.md

 The app uses the same functional area set to assign catalog and use Fiori Tracker reports on a specific stream or to assign stream default person responsible for sing-offs.

 Maintaining mapping between catalogs and applications Once all catalogs are in, you can map applications to catalogs.
-You can do that from a catalog perspective by opening chosen catalog detail view and its “Applications To-be” relation and choosing “Edit”:
+You can do that from a catalog perspective by opening chosen catalog detail view and its “Applications Specification” relation and choosing “Edit”:

 [![](res/cat-apps.png)](res/cat-apps.png)
 *View with a chosen catalog record and its “Applications To-Be” relation in the “FT Catalogs” app*